Bill number does not exist. Enter a vaild keyword.

 (ii) designate the warden as the agent to collect these costs.

-(j) (1) Subject to paragraph (2) of this subsection, the county may collect from an inmate who is sentenced to the Kent County Detention Center for nonconsecutive periods of 48 hours or less an amount determined to be the average cost to the county of providing food, lodging, and clothing for the inmate.
+(j) (1) Subject to paragraph (2) of this subsection, the county may collect from an incarcerated individual who is sentenced to the Kent County Detention Center for nonconsecutive periods of 48 hours or less an amount determined to be the average cost to the county of providing food, lodging, and clothing for the incarcerated individual.

 (2) A court may waive any or all of the charge specified in paragraph (1) of this subsection.

-(k) (1) The warden or warden’s designee may authorize compassionate leave under this subsection for any inmate committed to the Kent County Detention Center:
+(k) (1) The warden or warden’s designee may authorize compassionate leave under this subsection for any incarcerated individual committed to the Kent County Detention Center:

-(i) to visit a seriously ill member of the immediate family of the inmate; or
+(i) to visit a seriously ill member of the immediate family of the incarcerated individual; or

-(ii) to attend a viewing or funeral of a member of the immediate family of the inmate.
+(ii) to attend a viewing or funeral of a member of the immediate family of the incarcerated individual.

-(2) An inmate who is granted compassionate leave may be required to reimburse the Kent County Detention Center for any expenses that the detention center incurs in granting the leave.
+(2) An incarcerated individual who is granted compassionate leave may be required to reimburse the Kent County Detention Center for any expenses that the detention center incurs in granting the leave.

 (3) The warden shall adopt regulations necessary to carry out this subsection.